Aleksandr Boroda: Biography

-In 2000, Aleksandr Boroda became the executive vice-president of the Federation of Jewish Communities of Russia, and in 2004 he became a member of the FEOR board.
-From 2000 to 2007, Boroda worked as the director of the regional public foundation Ezra.
+In 2000, Aleksandr Boroda became the executive vice-president of the Federation of Jewish Communities of Russia, and in 2004 he became a member of the FJCR board.
+From 2000 to 2007, Boroda worked as the director of the "Ezra" regional public foundation.

-In February 2008, Alexander Boroda was elected President of the Federation of Jewish Communities of Russia, and in January 2020 he was re-elected to this position once again.
+In February 2008, Aleksandr Boroda was elected president of the Federation of Jewish Communities of Russia, and in January 2020 he was re-elected to this position once again.

 Activity

-In 1996, with the assistance of Boroda, the construction of the Moscow Jewish Community Center, the largest in Eastern Europe, began, which was completed in 2000.
-The opening ceremony of the center was attended by Russian President Vladimir Putin.
+In 1996, with Boroda's assistance, the construction of the Moscow Jewish Community Center, the largest in Eastern Europe, began, which was completed in 2000.
+The opening ceremony of the center was attended by Russian president Vladimir Putin.

-Under the leadership of Alexander Boroda, the federation became the largest religious organization of Orthodox Judaism in Russia.
+Under the leadership of Aleksandr Boroda, the federation became the largest religious organization of Orthodox Judaism in Russia.

-Since 2009, Alexander Boroda has been a member of the Civic Chamber of the Russian Federation.
-In September 2009, by decree of the President of the Russian Federation Dmitry Medvedev, he was approved as a member of the Civic Chamber for the first time.
-The last time he was included in the Civic Chamber was by decree of the President of Russia Vladimir Putin on April 6, 2023.
+Since 2009, Aleksandr Boroda has been a member of the Civic Chamber of the Russian Federation.
+In September 2009, by Dmitry Medvedev's presidential decree, he was approved as a member of the Civic Chamber for the first time.
+The last time he was included in the Civic Chamber was by Vladimir Putin's presidential decree on April 6, 2023.

-Member of the Expert Group on Improving Legislation in the Sphere of Freedom of Conscience and Religious Associations, member of the Expert Council of the State Duma Committee on the Development of Civil Society, Issues of Public and Religious Associations.
+Boroda is a member of the expert group on improving legislation in the field of freedom of conscience and religious associations and a member of the expert council of the State Duma Committee on the Development of Civil Society, Issues of Public and Religious Associations.